-The maximum level of Directors' remuneration is fixed by the Company's Articles of Association, not to exceed £150,000 per annum in aggregate; any amendment to this is by way of an ordinary resolution subject to the approval of shareholders in general meeting.
+The maximum level of Directors' remuneration is fixed by the Company's Articles of Association, not to exceed £150,000 per annum in aggregate; any amendment to this is by way of an Ordinary Resolution subject to the approval of shareholders in a general meeting.
 The Company's policy is that the fees payable to the Directors should reflect the time spent by the Board on the Company's affairs and the responsibilities borne by the Directors.
 They should be sufficient to attract candidates of high calibre to be recruited.
 The policy is for the Chairman of the Board and the Chairman of the Audit Committee to be paid higher fees than the other Directors in recognition of their more onerous roles.
 The policy is to review these rates from time to time, although such review will not necessarily result in any changes.
 Due to the nature of the Company, there are no employees other than the Directors and therefore there are no employee remuneration issues to consider when determining the Directors' remuneration.

 The Company's policy is for the Directors to be remunerated in the form of fees, payable quarterly in arrears.
 The fees are not specifically related to the Directors' performance, either individually or collectively.
 There are no long-term incentive schemes, share option schemes or pension schemes in place.
-The Board is also entitled to be repaid all reasonable travelling, subsistence and other expenses incurred by them respectively whilst conducting their duties as Directors, however no other remuneration or compensation was paid or payable by the Company to any of the Directors during the period.
+No other remuneration or compensation was paid or payable by the Company to any of the Directors during the period.

-In accordance with the reporting requirements of the Large and Medium-sized Companies and Groups (Accounts and Reports) (Amendment) Regulations 2013, as a result of the change to the Remuneration Policy set out above, an Ordinary resolution for its approval, to remain in force for a three year period, will be put to the members at the AGM and will become effective from that date.
-Subject to its approval at the AGM the Remuneration Policy will be presented to shareholders for approval again in 2020.
+The remuneration policy was amended and, in accordance with the Large and Medium-sized Companies and Groups (Accounts and Reports) (Amendment) Regulations 2013, approved by shareholders at the Annual General Meeting held on 12 July 2017.
+The policy will be effective for a period of three years from that date.
+Subject to no further changes to the Remuneration Policy it will be presented to shareholders again for approval in 2020.